 1979 – The Who take a day trip to Germany to play a festival at “Zeppelinfeld” in Nuremburg.
 Other acts performing that day are Cheap Trick, Zanki & Band, Steve Gibbons Band, The Scorpions, Miram Makeba and AC/DC

 1981 – Early in the month Pete nearly dies at The Club for Heroes, a trendy nightspot where the elite old guard meet the new synth bands ruling the pop charts.
 Partying with Paul Weller and Steve Strange, Pete goes to the bathroom and accepts an injection of heroin.
 He quickly passes out and is deposited in his car by the club’s bouncer.
 Pete’s driver quickly realizes that something is terribly wrong and races Pete to the hospital by which time he has stopped breathing and has a weak pulse.
 The doctors revive him, narrowly averting Pete dying almost to the day of the third anniversary of Keith Moon’s death.

 1984 – During this month Pete writes the screenplay for the White City mini-movie by videotaping himself devising the story live on camera

 1989 – Part one of a two-part Pete interview is the cover story on this month’s Guitar Player.
 A lot of the first part concerns how Pete has adapted his guitar playing to accommodate his tinnitus problem.
 You can read the interview here

 1989 – Drums and Drumming magazine cover story is “The Keith Moon Legend”.

-1994 – Roger and John continue with the orchestral Daltrey Sings Townshend tour performing in Cleveland at the Richfield Stadium
+1994 – Roger and John continue with the orchestral Daltrey Sings Townshend tour performing in Cleveland at the Richfield Coliseum

 1997 – Pete initiates meetings with future wife Rachel Fuller in order to hire her as an orchestrator, “or that was what I told myself.”